bitly/oauth2_proxy/README.md

 Note: The user is checked against the group members list on initial authentication and every time the token is refreshed ( about once an hour ).

+#### Restrict auth to specific Google groups using Google Apps Script. (optional)

+1. Create a Google Apps Script that returns valid groups.

+    sample script:
+    ```
+    function listMyGroups() {
+      var groups = GroupsApp.getGroups();
+      return groups.map(function (group) {
+        return group.getEmail();
+      });
+    }
+    ```

+2. Take note of the Script ID and function name.
+3. Follow the steps on https://developers.google.com/apps-script/guides/rest/api to enable Execution API.
+4. Ensure that the script uses the same Cloud Platform project with your **Client ID** and **Client secret**.
+   Follow the steps on https://developers.google.com/apps-script/guides/rest/api to switch the project.
+5. Create or choose an existing email group and set that email to the ```google-group``` flag.
+You can pass multiple instances of this flag with different groups and the user will be checked against all the provided groups.
+6. Set the Script ID and the function name to the ```google-script-id``` and ```google-script-function-name``` flag.
+7. Restart oauth2_proxy.

 ### Azure Auth Provider

 1. [Add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/) to your Azure Active Directory tenant.